Percutaneous Nephrostomy

 Ask your health care provider about:

 Changing or stopping your regular medicines.
-This is especially important if you are taking diabetes medicines or blood thinners.
+These include any diabetes medicines or blood thinners you take.

 Taking medicines such as aspirin and ibuprofen.
 These medicines can thin your blood.
-Do not take these medicines unless your health care provider tells you to take them.
+Do not take them unless your health care provider tells you to.

 Taking over-the-counter medicines, vitamins, herbs, and supplements.